Enrique Olvera

 Enrique Olvera (born 1976) is a Mexican chef.
-He is the owner and head chef of Pujol, a Mexican haute cuisine restaurant in Mexico City, which is currently ranked 9th in the world according to the 2021 annual The World's 50 Best Restaurants listing.
+He is the owner and head chef of the two-Michelin starred restaurant Pujol, a Mexican haute cuisine eatery in Mexico City, which was ranked 9th in the world according to the 2021 annual The World's 50 Best Restaurants listing.
+He also created the onboard menu in the business class of airline Aeroméxico.

+Career

+He graduated from the Culinary Institute of America in 1997 with an associate's degree and 1999 with a Culinary Institute of America bachelor degree in 1999.
+He has won several awards.

 Film

 Olvera appeared on Netflix Chef's Table in Season 2, Episode 4.

 Olvera was a judge on the first episode of the 2018 Netflix series The Final Table.